decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 - Strengthening the FLM lower bound with randomization and a weaker problem: [Crusader Agreement with $\leq 1/3$ error is impossible for $n\leq 3f$ if the adversary can simulate](https://decentralizedthoughts.github.io/2021-10-04-crusader-agreement-with-dollars-slash-leq-1-slash-3$-error-is-impossible-for-$n-slash-leq-3f$-if-the-adversary-can-simulate/).

 ### Lower bounds on the number of messages

 - Dolev and Reischuk 1982 ([DR](https://www.cs.huji.ac.il/~dolev/pubs/p132-dolev.pdf)) lower bound: [Consensus (even with omission failures) needs a quadratic number of messages](/2019-08-16-byzantine-agreement-needs-quadratic-messages/).
 - Extending Dolev and Reischuk to [Byzantine crusader broadcast](https://decentralizedthoughts.github.io/2022-08-14-new-DR-LB/).
 - Extending Dolev and Reischuk to [randomized protocols against a strongly adaptive adversary](https://decentralizedthoughts.github.io/2024-12-16-strong-adaptive-lower-bound/).

-### Lower bounds on the round complexity and existence of infinite executions
+### Lower bounds on worst-case round complexity and existence of infinite executions

 - The simplest proof that [any consensus protocol in asynchrony must have an infinite execution](https://decentralizedthoughts.github.io/2024-03-07-mobile-is-FLP/) even against a single crash failure.
 - The same proof also shows that [any consensus protocol in synchrony must have an infinite execution](https://decentralizedthoughts.github.io/2024-03-07-mobile-is-FLP/) against a single **mobile** crash failure.
 - [Early stopping lower bounds](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/) provide a bound on the number of rounds in execution where there are $0\leq f\leq t$ faults.
 In particular, in the best case executions where there are no faults at all ($f=0$).